 Roll money to new employer plan

-Many 401(k) plans allow participants to move their money from a previous employer’s plan into the new 401(k).
+Many 401(k) plans allow participants to move their money from a previous employer’s plan into the current employer’s plan.
 This might be a good option if your new employer plan has better investment options or lower fees and expenses.
 You will need to perform due diligence on the new plan to ensure you’re aware of the pro’s and con’s.

 Roll money over to an IRA